kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/grpc-transcoding.md

 {{% /notice %}}

 ## Step 1: Deploy the demo gRPC Bookstore app {#deploy-app}

+To explore gRPC transcoding, you can use the Bookstore demo app in the Gloo Edge GitHub repository.

 1. Clone the Gloo Edge GitHub repository.
    ```shell